kunai-project/kunai/README.md

 **NB**: do not delete the `build-tools` directory, unless you want to compile bpf-linker/LLVM again from scratch.

 ## Building kunai

+Once you have the **build-tools** ready, you don't need to build them again.
+You can now build the project with **xtask**, a cargo command (specific to this project) to make your life easier.

 Building debug version
 ```